gabocr94/isptest/README.md

 	Use stripe to manage payments.
 	Using POST code to send data to the service, and GET to retrieve data from it.
 	Admins will use django admin site to manage plans and prices.
+	Mysql database to save models.
+	Logging
+    The application will gather information from external forms and response in JSON objects.

 Using Asterisk/Pystrix: